jtcdom/jski-202-final/fill_in_the_blank.md

 ## Section 1: Parts of a Pauline Letter

+1. Praescriptio
+The greeting.
+- Part A: Identification of sender and recipients.
+This is where Paul says
+  "grace and peace."
+- Part B: Thanksgiving.
+Usually thanking
+  God for some good thing that the community has.

+2. Exordium
+Brief introduction that sets the tone.

+3. Narratio
+Tells the backstory of the current situation.

+4. Propositio
+The thesis of the epistle.

+5. Probatio
+The proof of the thesis.

+6. Exhortatio
+Emotional appeal to do what Paul has proved you should do.

+7. Postscriptum
+Parting salutation, concluding prayer.

 ## Section 2: Revelations and Fuentes

 ### Revelations (4 schools of analysis)